-Immigration attorneys Dustin W. Dyer, Tamar L. Lawrence, Bryce L. Robertson, Isaac K. Adams and Cesar E. Ramirez represent those in need of family visas, business or work-related visas, those persecuted in their countries and seeking refuge in the United States, and those that are seeking to prevent a deportation or removal.
+Immigration attorneys Dustin W. Dyer, Tamar L. Lawrence, Isaac K. Adams, Morgan Leigh Furman, and Daniel B. Conway represent those in need of family visas, business or work-related visas, those persecuted in their countries and seeking refuge in the United States, and those that are seeking to prevent a deportation or removal.

 Se Habla Español

 Dustin graduated with a Bachelor of Arts degree in History and Spanish from the University of Richmond and a Juris Doctor degree from Temple University.
 He limits his practice to United States Immigration law.
 Dustin is bilingual in Spanish and English.

 » More information about immigration lawyer Dustin W. Dyer.

 Tamar graduated from the William & Mary School of Law where she excelled as a member of the Moot Court team, and as a member of the William and Mary Journal of Women and the Law where she served as an Articles Editor.
 Tamar also holds a Bachelor of Arts degree in History and Spanish from Cornell University.